nervosnetwork/ckb-demo-ruby/README.md

 In this Ruby SDK, we implement this using a 3-step solution:

-* User 1 creates an output template for cell A
+* User 1 or 2 creates an output template for cell A
 * User 2 signs signatures with his/her own inputs providing capacities for cell A, to ensure security, user 2 can leverage SIGHASH to say that only when the final transaction has cell A, will it be able to unlock user 2's provide inputs.
 * User 1 combines inputs and signatures from user 2 with inputs of his/her own to create the final transaction.
 The final transaction will leverage capacity created from user 2 to store tokens transferred from user 1.